cdadashovkhandan/RevEngine/README.md

 - Click the `Import` button and choose a point cloud from file.
-- Click `Preprocess` to perform all the pre-processing steps
+- Click `Preprocess` to perform all the pre-processing steps.
-- If needed, tweak the parameters and re-run individual steps (top right) to fine-tune the pre-processing
+- If needed, tweak the parameters and re-run individual steps (top right) to fine-tune the pre-processing.
     - clicking `Preprocess` again is NOT recommended.
 It's best to import the point cloud again instead.
-- When ready, click `Recognize Shapes`
+- When ready, click `Recognize Shapes`.
 - wait for the execution to finish
-- Click `Finalize` to undo the pre-processing and bring the cloud back to its original scale
+- Click `Finalize` to undo the pre-processing and bring the cloud back to its original scale.
-- Click `Export`
+- Click `Export` and choose a directory to save all the recognized shapes to.

 ### Buttons & Parameters